artefactual/atom-docs/user-manual/access-content/navigate.rst

-Additionally, institution logos are used on the :term:`archival institution` browse page (available via the :ref:`browse menu <browse-menu>`), the logos (or logo placeholders if no logo has been uploaded) are presented to the user in a tiled browse layout, with the title appearing below the logo in grey.
+Additionally, institution logos are used on the :term:`archival institution` browse page (available via the :ref:`browse menu <browse-menu>`), the logos (or logo placeholders if no logo has been uploaded) are presented to the user in a tiled browse layout, with the title appearing below the logo.

 .. figure:: images/institution-logo-browse.*
    :align: center